NEWS RELEASE

 Integrating academic analysis with practical approaches, aiming to evaluate and utilize modern architecture through industry-academia collaboration

-Nihon University's College of Science and Technology (Chiyoda-ku, Tokyo; Dean: Todoroki Asayuki) and Mitsubishi Jisho Design Inc. (Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa; hereinafter referred to as Mitsubishi Jisho Design) are pleased to announce that designers including Mitsubishi Jisho Design 's Inheritance Design Office are assisting in the creation, management, and implementation of the class curriculum for the new "Architecture Project" practical course, which will be offered by Nihon University's Graduate School of Science and Technology, Department of Architecture in 2024.
+Nihon University College of Science and Technology (Chiyoda-ku, Tokyo; Dean: Todoroki Asayuki) and Mitsubishi Jisho Design Inc. (Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa; hereinafter referred to as Mitsubishi Jisho Design) are pleased to announce that designers from Mitsubishi Jisho Design 's Heritage Architectural Heritage Design Office of Science and Technology in 2024.

 Photo: Mitsubishi Jisho Design